NVSL/CSE141pp-SimpleCNN/README.md

 ## Dependencies

+You will need a C++ 11 compiler.

 Canela relies on `googletest` and uses the build system from `libarchlab`.
+The `Makefile` will install both of these locally for you.

-The utilities depend on and  `libpng`, `libjpeg` which should be installed by default on most systems.
+The utilities depend on and  `libpng` and `libjpeg` which should be installed by default on most systems.

 ## Finding Your Way Around

 Here's where you'll find the parts of Cenala:

+1.  `CNN` -- The core Canela source code.
+Checkout `CNN/README.md` for details.
-1.  `tests` -- the Canela test suite
+2.  `tests` -- the Canela test suite
-2.  `examples` -- example code.
+3.  `examples` -- example code.
-3.  `CNN` -- The core Canela source code.
 4.  `util` -- Utility and helper functions (e.g., image loaders)
 5.  `datasets` -- sample data sets.

 ## Credits